 Yukon Gold Potatoes

-Adjust racks to top and middle positions and preheat oven to 450 degrees.
-Wash and dry all produce.
-Cut potatoes into ¼-inch-thick rounds.
-Strip thyme leaves from stems; roughly chop leaves until you have 2 tsp (4 tsp for 4 servings).
+• Adjust racks to top and middle positions and preheat oven to 450 degrees.
+Wash and dry all produce. • Cut potatoes into ¼-inch-thick rounds.
+Strip thyme leaves from stems; roughly chop leaves until you have 2 tsp.
 Finely chop pecans or crush in their bag with a heavy-bottomed pan or rolling pin.

-While potatoes roast, place 2 TBSP butter (3 TBSP for 4 servings) in a medium microwave-safe bowl.
+• While potatoes roast, in a small bowl, combine honey, mustard, and mayonnaise. • Place 2 TBSP butter (3 TBSP for 4 servings) in a medium microwave-safe bowl.
 Microwave until melted, 30 seconds.
 Let cool slightly, then stir in pecans, panko, remaining chopped thyme, and a pinch of salt and pepper.
-In a small bowl, combine honey, mustard, and mayonnaise.

-Meanwhile, halve, core, and thinly slice apple.
-Quarter lemon.
-In a large bowl, combine mixed greens, apple, a large drizzle of olive oil, and as much lemon juice as you like.
+• Meanwhile, quarter lemon. • In a large bowl, combine mixed greens, dried cranberries, a large drizzle of olive oil, and as much lemon juice as you like.
 Season with salt and pepper.